xixiaofinland/Apex-Best-Practices/content/meaningful_names.md

 Choose a descrptive, to-the-point, and concise name is difficult, especially for non-native English speakers.
 But this is more of an attitude rather than technical issue.
 We all see English native prgorammers with aweful naming skills.

 Don't leave a reading mess for others, this is unprofessional.
-Think about how much you are appreciated when readers intepret your intention in the software like reading an English articles, with a big smile on the face.
+Think about how much you are appreciated when readers intepret your intention in the software like reading prose, with a big smile on the face.

 To learn more about good namings, go and read Robert C. Martin's book [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).